embali/enimda-demo/README.md

 ## Accuracy

-Using included examples each resized to 300px for its minimal side and current threshold value (0.5), detection rate for bordered images is 81%, false detection rate for clear images is 7%
+Using included examples each resized to 300px for its minimal side and current threshold value (0.5), detection rate for bordered images is 81.2%, false detection rate for clear images is 6.9%, with parameter rand set to 0.05 (5%) detection becomes 10 times faster and these rates are 77.2% and 7.9% respectively